-Later, with his son and granddaughter, he took the sailboat far out on Lake Zurich, tilting gently in a mild breeze and grand weather, sailing under the lee of slopes covered with ripening vineyards, presided over by the hump of the Albishorn.
+"Besides," his wife said, "Lisl adores you.
+That must be worth Later, with his son and granddaughter, he took the sailboat far out on Lake Zurich, tilting qently in a mild breeze and grand weather, sailing under the lee of vineyards, presided over by the hump of the Albishorn.